-• Graduate advisory / thesis examination committee is the responsible party.
+• Graduate advisory / dissertation examination committee is the responsible party.

-- The development of the CSES Graduate Student Learning Objectives (SLO) Assessment rubric was a new initiative for the CSES Dept. The rubric was adapted by combining items from several Association of American Colleges and Universities (AACU) rubrics into one rubric that encompassed the SLO for the CSES M.S. graduate program.
-This one rubric will facilitate assessment of SLO during the graduate students' defenses by each student's graduate advisory committee, i.e. the committee working most closely with each student during each person's development and education as a graduate student.
-The CSES Graduate SLO Assessment rubric was approved by CSES faculty during a faculty meeting in the spring 2016. - As the rubric is a new initiative, it has not been implemented for use with graduating M.S. students yet.
-Therefore, we do not have any new data with which to assess the CSES M.S. program.
+- The development of the CSES Graduate Student Learning Objectives (SLO) Assessment rubric was a new initiative for the CSES Dept. The rubric was adapted by combining items from several Association of American Colleges and Universities (AACU) rubrics into one rubric that encompassed the SLO for the CSES Ph.D. graduate program.
+This one rubric will facilitate assessment of SLO during the graduate students' dissertation defenses by each student's graduate advisory committee, i.e. the committee working most closely with each student during each person's development and education as a graduate student.
+The CSES Graduate SLO Assessment rubric was approved by CSES faculty during a faculty meeting in the spring 2016. - For the two rubrics completed during the spring 2016 semester, CSES/CEMB Ph.D. students rate between proficient to mastering discipline specific knowledge, showing that they have a solid grasp of knowledge related to their field upon degree completion.

-The CSES faculty are adjusting to the new practice of implementing student learning outcome assessment at thesis defenses by completing the CSES Graduate SLO Assessment rubric.
+- The CSES faculty are adjusting to the new practice of implementing the assessment program at dissertation defenses by completing the CSES Graduate SLO Assessment rubric.
 It will take some time and constant reminders to instill the practice as part of the process during the committee evaluation.
-However, as program assessment has been a topic at three of four faculty meetings this spring, there has been much discussion about assessment goals, student learner outcomes, and mechanisms to achieve outcomes, which is important to the educational process and to align curriculum to achieve student learner outcomes.
+However, as program assessment has been a topic at three of four faculty meetings this spring 2016, there has been much discussion about assessment goals, student learner outcomes, and mechanisms to achieve outcomes, which is important to the educational process and to align curriculum to achieve student learner outcomes. - As the rubric is a new initiative, it has been implemented for use with only a small population of graduating Ph.D. students.
+Therefore, caution must be exercised in extrapolating results across the entire Ph.D. population; it is not known how representative these data are of the Ph.D. program.
+As of now, it is too soon to make sound recommendations about curriculum changes for the Ph.D. program, in particular because these data are for students participating in the department and a university-wide interdisciplinary program.

-• The use of the CSES Graduate SLO Assessment rubric during defenses has to be implemented in the process of completing thesis defenses such that completing the rubric is a routine practice for advisory committee members.
+The use of the CSES Graduate SLO Assessment rubric has to be implemented in the process of completing dissertation defenses such that completing the rubric is a routine practice for advisory committee members.

-- Achievement will be measured at the completion of a student's program during the thesis defense, scored using a rubric. - This is a direct measure of student learning. - Ability to think critically will be evaluated through oral questions posed by a thesis examination committee.
+- Achievement will be measured at the completion of a student's program during the dissertation defense, scored using a rubric. - This is a direct measure of student learning. - Ability to think critically will be evaluated through oral questions posed by a dissertation examination committee.
 The length of the defense and number and type of issues and scenarios posed to the student to evaluate critical thinking ability will be subject to the committee's discretion based on the student's background and research focus and responses to questions. - The rubric used for scoring is attached to this assessment plan.

-- Acceptable: 70% of M.S. students defending their thesis will score "proficient" or greater. - Ideal: 90% of M.S. students defending their thesis will score "proficient" or greater.
+- Acceptable: 70% of Ph.D. students defending their dissertation will score "proficient" or greater. - Ideal: 90% of Ph.D. students defending their dissertation will score "proficient" or greater.